 Small Ideas can have the Biggest Impact

 Not all ground-breaking ideas are complex as hell.
 Interestingly, some simple ideas have got the innovation ball rolling.
 In fact, quite a few inventions out there are a result of a happy accident.
 From Corn Flakes to Coca-Cola, they have entered our world by chance.
-Also, a look into the history will reveal that near-failures were converted into massive success with a minute change.
+Also, a look into the history will reveal that near-failures were converted into massive success with a minor change.
 Not to forget the fact that there are loads of entrepreneurs out there who have converted some simple ideas into a marketing widget and have churned out millions of dollars in the process.
 From college dropouts to backbenchers, some of the entrepreneurial success stories today are a proven testament to the power of small ideas that can take root in just about anyone’s head without the need of a formal degree.

 Needless to say, not every small idea would create history, but some of them can turn an underdog into a big-time tycoon.
 More than often, not all the “great ideas” see the day of light due to the hurdles involved in accomplishing them.
 A complex idea calls for complex solutions and decisions, all of which might result in massive failure once all the variables steps in.
 In the recent years, we have been hard-wired to “think big” or “think different.”
 Needless to say, a heroic idea produces a laundry list of actionable steps.
 With a mountain to climb and no confidence to execute, the end result is nothing more than a massive failure.
 The bottom line is that it’s not easy to breathe life into a complex idea because the natural tendency is to complicate the “killer idea” to a point until it’s too big to even get started on.